Online Cardiology Certificate Programs with Training Information

 Students are introduced to frequently used prefixes and suffixes used in medical terminology.
 Instruction incorporates commonly used terms from each of the major body systems and presents medical abbreviations.

 This course discusses the basic scientific theory behind EKGs and cardiac rhythms.
 Students are provided with a general overview of cardiac anatomy and physiology.
-They gain the knowledge and skills needed to recognize cardiac dysrhythmias.
+They gain the knowledge and skills needed to recognize cardiac dysrhythmia.

-This course trains students in the setup and adjustment of EKG equipments.
+This course trains students in the setup and adjustment of EKG equipment.
 Students learn to perform stress testing and Holter monitoring and to record vital signs.
 Methods of performing EKGs and assessing printouts are also covered.

-Overview of an On-Campus Cardiovascular Technology Associate Degree Program
+Cardiovascular Technology Associate Degree

 Associate degree programs in cardiovascular technology prepare students for employment as cardiovascular technologists.
 Students learn to perform diagnostic tests that can be used to diagnose, treat and provide follow-up medical care for patients with cardiovascular disease.
 Through hands-on lab opportunities, students become familiar with the sophisticated equipment and procedures used to perform the diagnostic procedures and intervention treatments.
 Both non-invasive and invasive cardiovascular methods are discussed.